openmediavault/openmediavault-docs/prerequisites.rst

 Technical notes
 ---------------

-Take into **consideration that as more exquisite the customization as less supported could be.**.
+Take into **consideration that the more customized the installation is, the less supported it could be*.

-|omv| allows for minimal deployment and use of the system with very minimal
+|omv| allows for deployments on systems with low hardware/software specification,
-hardware/software requirements, at the cost of the key knowledge, but other NAS systems allow ease of use at the cost of high requirements. |omv| allows both as well in a well balanced use case!
+at the hands of knowledgeable operator while other NAS systems allow ease of use at the cost of high requirements.
+|omv| allows both as well in a well balanced use case!
 [7]_

 About minimal or custom setups
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-It can be noted that |omv| systems can be installed on just 4GiB of system partition, with no more than 1GiB of RAM and using a WiFi or USB connection to access it remotely, on any small device such as Raspberry Pi or Banana Pi boars which are ARM, or old i386s machines no matter is those are 32 or 64 bits, but of course as more exquisite the configuration more knowledge will be need as per `issue comment #131 <https://github.com/openmediavault/openmediavault-docs/issues/131#issuecomment-2546765841>`_.
+Please note that |omv| systems can be installed on just 4GiB of system partition, with no more than 1GiB of RAM and using a WiFi or USB connection to access it remotely, on any small device such as Raspberry Pi or Banana Pi boars which are ARM, or old i386s machines no matter if those are 32 or 64 bits, but of course as more unique the configuration the more knowledge will be need as per `issue comment #131 <https://github.com/openmediavault/openmediavault-docs/issues/131#issuecomment-2546765841>`_.

 Technically OMV can be installed on a single storage disk, this is possible if